Baja Guided Caravan

 Why a road trip to Baja?

 “Baja is more than a road trip – it’s a journey into the great Right Now, where it’s impossible to think about anything other than what’s unfolding in front of your face.
-With the Pacific on one side and the Sea of Cortez on the other, Baja is the greatest ocean playground imaginable.
-Between its wildly contrasting shorelines lie deserts, mountains, and plains dancing with spiny botanical oddities and crisscrossed by roads so isolated you’ll think you’ve left earth.”
+Baja is the greatest ocean playground imaginable, with the Pacific on one side and the Sea of Cortez on the other.
+Between its wildly contrasting shorelines lie deserts, mountains, and plains dancing with spiny botanical oddities and crisscrossed by roads so isolated you’ll think you’ve left Earth.”

 Danny Palmerlee, Lonely Planet Baja California

-Looking for a unique RV Caravan Tour where you are not just another number?
-Where you will not get lost or left behind as the caravan venture forward?
+Research for an R.V. caravan tour on which you will not be just another number and will not get lost or left behind as the caravan ventures forward.

-On the first morning, you rendezvous at the beautiful Potrero Regional Park 45 miles east of San Diego in California at an elevation of 2300′.
-You cross the border as a group into Tecate, Mexico, where Baja Amigos Wagon Master will guide you through the Tourist Permit process.
-On returning to the campground, everyone will receive an orientation prior to your 28-day Mexican Baja Adventure.
+On the first morning, you might rendezvous at the beautiful Potrero Regional Park, 45 miles east of San Diego in California, at an elevation of 2300′.
+You might cross the border as a group into Tecate, Mexico, where the Wagon Master should guide you through the Tourist Permit (known as the FMM) process.

 Valle de Guadalupe